This article was originally written in June, 2014 and updated in May, 2020.

 Leveille was offered a scholarship with Michigan State which he accepted after the draft.
 His game dropped off with the Spartans as his numbers steadily decreased over his four years with Michigan State.

-When the Atlanta Thrashers moved to Winnipeg, Leveille was still without a contract.
-The Jets decided not to sign him, thus making Leveille an unrestricted free agent.
+When the Thrashers moved to Winnipeg, Leveille was still without a contract.
+The Jets decided not to sign him, making him an unrestricted free agent.